Skip to content

 There are many ways for the contractor to limit their liability, and below are several examples:

-• Using the same before and after photos on reports for the last three years when cleans are done every six months
+- Using the same before and after photos on reports for several years

 If an owner/manager is not sure what they should be checking for, then seeking help from an independent auditor is strongly advised before paying the invoice.